vindarel/fuzzy-match/README.md

 To give any objects as candidates, and not only strings, make them implement `object-display`, that returns a string representation.

+# Nyxt origin

+This code was extracted from the Nyxt browser.
+Original authors: Ambrevar, Vindarel.

 # Licence